qrthey/fpjs/README.md

-*negate* takes a function and returns a new function that returns true if the result of invoking the original function is falsy, or false when the result is the original function is truethy.
+*negate* takes a function and returns a new function that returns true if the result of invoking the original function is falsy, or false when the result is the original function is thruthy.

     var f = function (x) { return x < 10; };
     var fn = fp.negate(f);